Global Health Problems

 - Approximately 344 million people worldwide are living with type 2 diabetes.

 - Type 2 diabetes is responsible for approximately 90 percent of all diabetes cases.

 - In 2013 more than 4.5 million people died from diabetes-related causes – one death every six seconds.

-- Diabetes imposes a large economic burden on the individual, national healthcare system and economy.
-Healthcare expenditures on diabetes are expected to account for 10.8% of the total healthcare expenditure in the world in 2013.
+- Diabetes imposes a large economic burden on the individuals, national healthcare systems and economies.
+Healthcare expenditures on diabetes accounted for 10.8% of the total healthcare expenditure in the world in 2013.